-Everyones should start by reviewing the Saskatchewan Cycling BMX Racing Policies here and the UCI BMX Guidelines here.
+Everyones should start by reviewing the Saskatchewan Cycling BMX Racing Page here and the UCI BMX Guidelines here.

 WHAT IS BMX